Patient Information

 POSSIBLE SIDE EFFECTS

-You may experience mild to moderate swelling of the treated area, this will last for about 8-24hrs.
+You may experience mild swelling of the treated area, this will last for about 8-24hrs.
 You may notice a tingling sensation while the cells are being activated.
 In very rare cases infection may occur, which may require treatment with an antibiotic.